ALT-F4-LLC/thealtf4stream.nvim/README.md

   use 'nickel-lang/vim-nickel'
   use 'ziglang/zig.vim'

-  -- Telescope
+  -- Navigation
   use 'nvim-lua/plenary.nvim'
   use 'nvim-telescope/telescope.nvim'

   -- Theme
   use 'folke/tokyonight.nvim'

-  -- Floaterm
+  -- Terminal
   use 'voldikss/vim-floaterm'

-  -- Extras
+  -- Completion
   use 'github/copilot.vim'
   use 'jackMort/ChatGPT.nvim'

+  -- Extras
   use 'numToStr/Comment.nvim'
   use 'zbirenbaum/copilot.lua'
   use 'lewis6991/gitsigns.nvim'